Take your sandwich or fries to the next level with this easy lemon garlic aioli, made with fresh garlic, mayo, and a splash of fresh lemon juice!

 This cheaters’ garlic aioli is a bit easier than making a true aioli but I’m not letting you off the hook completely.
 You’ll still need to use a couple freshly peeled garlic cloves smashed with some kosher salt until it forms a smooth paste.

 If you have a mortar and pestle you can use that to further crush the garlic into a paste.
 Just add some kosher salt and mash away.
-(Although, if you are pulling out the big guns of a mortar and pestle maybe you’d want to try making a real aioli.)

 I usually make my garlic paste with the flat of a chef’s knife and a cutting board.
 The kosher salt is still important both for flavor, and because the course texture helps break down the garlic.
 Just alternate smashing it down with the flat of your knife and scooping it back up into a pile.
 Smash and scoop, smash and scoop, until you have a smooth paste.